marsett/marsett/README.md

-Hi, I’m @marsett, I’m interested in programming and learn other types of technology.
+Hi, I’m @mvrset, I’m interested in programming and learn other types of technology.
 I’m currently learning C#, Javascript and Python mainly, but I'm not closed for learn other languages.
 I’m looking to collaborate on a businness who wants to sing a young programmer like me.
 I have a high degree in cross-platform application development (touching a lot of Java, Html and CSS